 4] Check if notification is turned on

-Scroll down to Notifications and choose it right away.
-From here, you can choose how notifications are triggered for each of your email accounts.
+Please scroll down to Notifications and choose it right away.
+You can choose how notifications are triggered for each email account.

 5] Clear Outlook for Android’s cache and data